szczekulskij/latex-cv/README.md

 * Compiles only with **XeTeX**  so to compile run `xelatex CV.tex`
-* Keep a seperate pdf-tex pairing for each of the CV versions
+* Keep a seperate pdf-tex pairing for each of the CV versions in each of the subfolders (for versioning purposes)